AEF1551s/stm32_spi_adxl345/README.md

 * CubeIDE installed.
 See ` https://www.st.com/en/development-tools/stm32cubeide.html`.
 &nbsp;
 # Build
 Use CubeIDE to build and flash the NUCLEO development board.

+# Dislcaimer
+The values for x, y, z return as 0.
+Still to fix, or possible ADXL345 module is broken, based on other people experience.